 The Destrier was the original ancestor to today’s draft horses.
 It was large and very strong, capable of carrying a fully armored and laden knight into battle, and still able to charge the enemy.
 The breed would have been brave and able to ignore the sound of banging armor and the fog of war.
 Destrier war horses were usually stallions, because they were naturally more aggressive, although this was dependent on country and rider.

 The Destrier does not exist in its original form today.

 Palfreys were also ridden by knights in the Medieval Ages, although they were more often used as transport than as war horses.
 They were smaller than Destriers and offered a smoother and more comfortable ride over long distances.
 Despite not being used in battle as often, they could cost as much as the highly revered Destrier war horse.

 Strictly speaking, the Destrier, Palfrey, and Courser horses were not breeds as we understand them today, but were types of horse with shared characteristics.
 A Destrier could be thought of as a war horse, a Courser as a strike horse, and a Palfrey as long-distance transport.

 The Courser was short, light, and extremely nimble.
 They were used as a highly mobile unit and were preferred to heavy cavalry horses for rapid strikes.
 These horses were ridden without armor and were often deployed for specific missions and quick attacks.

 War Horse Breeds

 People have long had an affinity to horses, and as well as using them for riding, racing, and eventing, they have been deployed to work in agriculture, transport, and a host of other fields.
-Still used in terrain where it is impossible to get tanks and other vehicles, and in some third-world countries, war horses are still used today, although most of the breeds were deployed hundreds or thousands of years ago on the battlefields.
+They are still used in terrain where it is impossible to get tanks and other vehicles, and in some developing countries, although most of the breeds were deployed hundreds or thousands of years ago on the battlefields.